kudashevs/laravel-share-buttons/README.md

     ->render();
 ```

-This call will result into the following HTML code:
+The code above will result into the following HTML code:
 ```html
 <div id="social-links">
     <ul>